 Very few fruits can actually be considered low carb when you take into account a typical serving size.
 However, if you enjoy them in smaller quantities, they can fit into your daily macro goals and still provide meaningful nutrition.

+Can you eat grapes on keto?
+Grapes are high in sugars and should be avoided.
 Here are the best keto friendly fruits with less than 15 grams of net carb per standard serving.

 1. Unsweetened Acai Puree